nitor-infotech-oss/NMatLibrary/projects/nmat-library/README.md

-# NmatLibrary
+# NMaterialLibrary

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 This is angular based custom material library project.